 If you would like to see a live demonstration of the RFID tracking system, please Contact MCP

-MCP carried out the first UK installation of 3M's Radio Frequency Identification file tracking system for Walsall Healthcare NHS Trust in the West Midlands.
+MCP carried out the first UK installation of 3M's Radio Frequency Identification file tracking system for a large hospital in the West Midlands.

-Some ninety tracking pads have been installed around the site which enables all patient records to be checked in to these locations, updating a database in real time with the current whereabouts of each file.
+Some ninety tracking pads were installed around the site which enabled all patient records to be checked in to these locations, updating a database in real time with the current whereabouts of each file.

-A process of tagging only those files that become active has meant that so far only 90,000 files have needed to be tagged... the potential nightmare of tagging all files in the library has been avoided.
+A policy of tagging files as they become active meant that only 90,000 files needed to be tagged initially... the potential nightmare of tagging all files in the library was avoided.

 Using the portable handheld reading device, files can be searched for and inventories taken.
-This has become a routine part of the operation and has often come to the rescue, exactly as intended.
+This became a routine part of the operation and has often come to the rescue, exactly as intended.

-A new reporting system has been introduced which, by analysing the database, anticipates problems before they happen.
+A new reporting system was introduced which, by analysing the database, anticipated problems before they happened.
 For example, if a file dwells at a location for longer than a predetermined time, an alert can trigger an investigation to identify the reasons and the possibilities for process improvement; a file which is known to have passed through a location yet has not been recorded at that location could indicate non-compliance or system failure.

-File location information has been made available right across the hospital which has enabled staff to identify the whereabouts of files without having to email or call the records library.
+File location information was made available right across the hospital which enabled staff to identify the whereabouts of files without having to email or call the records library.

-The need to search for files has reduced tenfold.
+The need to search for files reduced tenfold.

-In cash releasing effeciency savings the system has paid for itself in one year.
+In cash releasing effeciency savings the system paid for itself in one year.